misdirection/medyator/README.md

 ## How to use

-Import medyator, kink and medytor.kink to use kink di as serviceprovider.
-Container.add_medyator() adds medyator to the di container and registers the container as the service provider for medyator.
+Container.add_medyator() from the medyator.kink module connects medyator with kink as the serviceprovider.

 ```python
 from medyator import Medyator